-The period for determining the starting levels of annual mortality reduction is the most recent 10 years of historical data (2007 - 2017).
-These starting levels are calculated by age group, sex, and cause as the percent reductions in log linear regressions of the central death rates.
-The rates of improvement begin grading to the ultimate rates immediately after the last year of data.
-The annual reductions in mortality are assumed to change rapidly from the starting levels of annual reductions to the assumed ultimate rates of reduction for years 2044 and later.
-Under the low-cost and high-cost scenarios, the starting levels of annual reduction are assumed to be 50 percent and 150 percent, respectively, of the starting levels for the intermediate assumptions.
+The period for determining the starting levels of annual mortality reduction is the most recent 12 years of historical data (2008-19), with variable weighting on these 12 years.
+These starting levels were calculated by age group, sex, and cause as the percent reductions in log linear regressions of the central death rates.2 The rates of improvement begin grading to the ultimate rates immediately after the last year of data.
+The annual reductions in mortality are assumed to change rapidly from the starting levels of annual reductions to the assumed ultimate rates of reduction for years 2045 and later.
+This is a change from the 2020 Trustees Report, where the last 11 years of data were used, with uniform weights for each year.
+Under the low-cost and high-cost scenarios, the starting levels of annual reduction are assumed to be 50 percent and 150 percent,3 respectively, of the starting levels for the intermediate assumptions.

-Instead of using the measured mortality rates for the last single year of data (calendar year 2017) as the starting point of the mortality projections, mortality rates calculated to be consistent with the trend inherent in the last 12 years of available data are used.
-The last 12 years of data are 2006-2017.
+Instead of using the measured mortality rates for the last single year of data (calendar year 2019) as the starting point of the mortality projections, mortality rates were calculated to be consistent with the trend inherent in the last 12 years of available data.
+The last 12 years of data are 2008-19.
 This approach reduces the impact of wide fluctuations that tend to occur in annual data on the starting levels used for the mortality projection.